 I am concerned about being able to meet my summer savings expectation for financial aid.
 Has there been any flexibility for summer 2020?

-The university is distributing $7.5 million in COVID Summer Savings Expectation (SSE) Relief Grants.
-These grants, ranging from $500 to $2,000, are being awarded to around 75% of undergraduate students who receive financial aid, in light of the fact that summer jobs may have been canceled or particularly difficult to obtain due to the pandemic.
-Students awarded these grants receive a revised financial aid statement.
+The university has allocated $7.5 million in COVID Summer Savings Expectation (SSE) Relief Grants.
+These grants, ranging from $500 to $2,000, were awarded to around 75% of undergraduate students who receive financial aid, in light of the fact that summer jobs may have been canceled or particularly difficult to obtain due to the pandemic.
+Students awarded these grants received a revised financial aid statement.

 My family’s financial circumstances have changed as a result of COVID-19, and I have concerns about our ability to contribute to my educational expenses.
 What should we do?